 If you have any questions or concerns regarding Bryant University’s drug policies, please contact The Office of Community Standards.

-1. No student shall have more than one guest at any time.
+- No student shall have more than one Non-Bryant guest at any time.

-3. Each student has the right to his or her room, however, the further privilege of entertaining guests in a bedroom is a negotiable agreement between roommates.
+- Each student has the right to their room, however, the further privilege of entertaining guests in a bedroom is a negotiable agreement between roommates.

-11. Guest passes will not be issued for the first full weekend of the Fall Semester, nor from the Wednesday before Spring Weekend through the Sunday of Spring Weekend.
+- Guest passes will not be issued for the first full weekend of the Fall Semester, nor from the Wednesday before Spring Weekend through the Sunday of Spring Weekend.
 Likewise, guest passes will not be issued from the final day of classes each semester through the conclusion of the final exam schedule.
+Guest passes will not be issued during breaks, holidays, and summer semesters.
 Please contact the Vice President for Student Affairs/Dean of Students Office at 401-232-6046 with any questions.

 Guest Policy for Commuting Students